 Mediocre for ultra-light gaming.
 Although its performance is excellent and customizable to your preferences, this mouse is quite heavy and isn't a suitable option for this use.

-The Corsair Scimitar Pro RGB is a good looking gaming mouse that has a 12-button side panel for MMOs.
+The Corsair SCIMITAR PRO RGB is a good-looking gaming mouse that has a 12-button side panel for MMOs.
 It has some different RGB lighting on the mouse wheel, side panel, left click brand name, and on the logo that sits under your palm.
 The mouse has a sleek and smooth finish.
-If you don't like the yellow design, the Corsair Scimitar also comes in an all-black version.
+If you don't like the yellow design, it also comes in an all-black version.

-The build quality of the Corsair Scimitar Pro is excellent.
+The build quality of the Corsair SCIMITAR PRO is excellent.
 It feels very solid and doesn't have any wobbling or looseness.
 The feet are great and slide without any issues.
-The main frame is made out of aluminium while solid matte plastic covers the mouse.
+The main frame is made out of aluminum, while solid matte plastic covers the mouse.
 There's also more metal around the sensor.

 The ergonomics of this mouse are great for right-handed people.
 Unfortunately, there isn't a left-handed variant.
 The mouse has a very rounded back, which makes it optimal for palm grip since you can easily reach all buttons.
 It's quite a large mouse, but isn't very long.
 The mouse feels nice in the hand and you can also move the 12-button panel to make the fit even better.

 Due to the round back sharp of the mouse and multiple side buttons, people with small hands might have trouble having a nice control over the mouse, especially when trying to press side buttons.
 The left click button might also be a bit hard to press.